-As one would expect in a community dominated by retirees, Punta Gorda households are relatively small with an average of 1.95 persons per household.
+As one would expect in a community dominated by retirees, Punta Gorda households are relatively small with an average of 1.95 persons per household as compared with 2.63 persons per household in the U.S. as a whole.
 That includes 27.3 percent of the population living alone and 59.7 percent living in two-person households.
 Charlotte County households are somewhat larger at 2.14 persons per household, reflecting the larger number of families.